Fost97/Stream_server_1.0_en/README.txt

     If there isn't a second title , keep it null.
 5)  Import the file "movie.sql" into the database "Streaming".

-This site is extremely minimal , created only for LAN use.
+This site is extremely minimal , created only for LAN use but can be used in every operative system.
 The streaming page uses the video player embedded in html5 , so , if you cant's play .avi or .flv: right click on the player and copy the video link, then paste it on VLAN video player.

 this site it's an alpha , so it could be not so efficient.

 -- Version of the server: 10.1.21-MariaDB
 -- Version PHP: 7.1.1
-p.s:
-sorry for the bad english